mbolgheather/gates-of-hell/README.md

 would have known, and of course Lou Andreas-Salome!
 And after a visit, what was Rudolf Steiner telling to all of Frederick's friends!

+2016-12-26

+### Mad Cow and Cannibalism

+Torturing, killing animals, making concoctions of murdered animals to feed the herd, buy my dominion bye God; and these Prions, flourish in a body consuming dead flesh, as simple as that!